stefanhige/rsom_feature_extraction/README.md

 ## VESNET

+* major: needs a lot of testing: cut away reflection or emptieness in vessel preparation!
+         -> this will break mip-label-overlay!

 * major: check during eval/prediction mode if can get more memory, try setting requires_grad=False for input variable or override eval() method